dm-zharov/swift-security/README.md

 )
 ```

 Other key types, like `SymmetricKey`, `Curve25519`, `SecureEnclave.P256`, have no direct keychain corollary.
-In particular, `SecureEnclave.P256.PrivateKey` is an encrypted block that only the same `Secure Enclave` can later use to restore the key, not the key itself.
+In particular, `SecureEnclave.P256.PrivateKey` is an encrypted block that only the same `Secure Enclave` can later use to restore the key.
 These types conform to `SecDataConvertible`, so store them as follows:

 ```swift
 // Store symmetric key